Highlights

 One concern is that spray bottles are discouraged in many hospital environments.
 However, hypochlorous acid (HOCl) is not limited to sprays alone.
 Other delivery mechanisms are possible, and some are already being tested in healthcare settings — including pre-saturated wipes, foaming solutions, and controlled misting or fogging devices.

 If alternative formats are of interest to your facility, please Contact Us to discuss opportunities.
+Discover HOCl-based disinfectants designed for professional environments in our School & Workplace Collection.

 A Safer Future for Canadian Healthcare

 Reducing healthcare-associated infections requires more than doing “more of the same.”
 Harsh disinfectants are proving inadequate and harmful, while antimicrobial resistance is accelerating the problem.
+Hypochlorous acid provides a proven, Canadian made solution that protects patients, staff, and the environment — without sacrificing effectiveness.
+As healthcare facilities continue evaluating safer disinfectant strategies, HOCl is gaining attention as an alternative to harsher chemical cleaning systems.

 Take the first step toward safer disinfectants for your facility.
 Explore our School & Workplace Collection. for solutions that help reduce healthcare-associated infections.